-Pursuant to Clause 97.1 of the Company's Constitution, Dato' Megat Fairouz Junaidi bin Megat Junid and Dato' Zhang Li shall retire at the forthcoming AGM of the Company.
+Pursuant to Clause 97.1 of the Company's Constitution, Mr. Siva Kumar A/L Kalugasalam and Mr. Zhang Yang shall retire at the forthcoming AGM of the Company.

-Mr. Chow Hung Keey who was appointed as an Executive Director of the Company on 21 December 2021 is required to submit himself for re-election at the 17th AGM of the Company pursuant to the Clause 104 of the Company's Constitution.
+Mr. Wong Kok Fong who was appointed as an Independent Non-Executive Director of the Company on 26 June 2023 is required to submit himself for re-election at the 18th AGM of the Company pursuant to Clause 104 of the Company's Constitution.

-The performance of the Directors who are recommended for re-election has been assessed through the Board annual evaluation.
-The Nomination Committee and the Board are satisfied with the performance and effectiveness of Dato' Megat Fairouz Junaidi bin Megat Junid, Dato' Zhang Li and Mr. Chow Hung Keey who are due for retirement as Directors, and being eligible, have offered themselves for re-election at the 17th AGM of the Company.
+The performance of the Directors who are recommended for re-election has been assessed through the Board's annual evaluation.
+The Nomination Committee and the Board are satisfied with the performance and effectiveness of Mr. Siva Kumar A/L Kalugasalam, Mr. Zhang Yang and Mr. Wong Kok Fong who are due for retirement as Directors, and being eligible, have offered themselves for re-election at the 18th AGM of the Company.